Julius Meinl V: Career

-In June 2019, Julius Meinl V resigned as Chairman of the Supervisory Board and the bank changed its name to Anglo Austrian AAB Bank.
+In June 2019, Julius Meinl V resigned as chairman of the supervisory board and the bank changed its name to Anglo Austrian AAB Bank.

-At the request of the Austrian Financial Market Authority (FMA), the European Central Bank (ECB) withdrew the banking licence of the bank on 15 November 2019.
-Using this as a pretext, the FMA had liquidators for the bank appointed who on 2 March 2020 filed an application for insolvency which was granted one day later.
-Appeals against all three decisions in this regard – the withdrawal of the banking licence by the ECB, the appointment of liquidators, and the opening of insolvency proceedings – have been filed in the respective courts.
-While the appeals with respect to the licence withdrawal and the appointment of the liquidators are still pending, the Austrian Supreme Court (OGH) ruled on 13 July 2020 that the opening of insolvency proceedings against the bank had been unlawful.
-The FMA immediately filed a new application for insolvency which was again found unlawful by the Vienna Appeals Court in August 2020.

-A major argument for the withdrawal of the banking licence was the FMA’s allegation that the bank was involved in money laundering transactions.
-Prior to and parallel to the licence withdrawal process, the FMA had filed several criminal complaints against the bank and its (former) managers with the Vienna prosecutors.
-However, the Vienna prosecutors – after years of investigations, involving judicial assistance from around the world and investigators travelling to foreign jurisdictions – dismissed all such allegations on 26 May 2020 and closed the respective proceedings in connection with money laundering against the bank and its (former) managers, as none of the alleged criminal involvement brought forward by the FMA could withstand scrutiny.

 Legal matters

 In 2008, an investigation was commenced in Austria into the collapse in value of shares in Meinl European Land Limited.
 The same year, a parallel investigation was commenced in Jersey, in the Channel Islands, Meinl European Land being a Jersey company.

 On 1 April 2009, a judge ordered Meinl V to be arrested following an interrogation by Vienna prosecutors.
 Meinl, who was at that time suspected of involvement in yet-to-be defined wrongdoing, was required to post bail of 100 million euros, because the judge considered him a flight risk due to his holding a British passport.
 Meinl remains uncharged with any offence.